gatsbyjs/gatsby/docs/contributing/docs-contributions/how-to-write-a-conceptual-guide.md

 > For more information on Conceptual Guides, check out the [Divio documentation system](https://documentation.divio.com/explanation/), which the Gatsby docs are based on.
 >
-> **Note:** In the Divio system, these types of docs are called "Explanations" instead of "Conceptual Guides."
+> **Note:** In the Divio system, these types of docs are called "Explanations" instead of "Conceptual Guides".

 ## A near-perfect example of a Conceptual Guide